 A morning shot of Lake Windermere showing the stone walling and the stile providing passage over the wall.

-Walking Holidays and Outdoor Adventures in Cumbria
+Walking Holidays & Outdoor Adventures in Cumbria

 Mountains, Lakes, and Elemental Beauty